Advancing Scanning Probe Microscopy Simulations: A Decade of Development in Probe-Particle Models: Introduction

-However, despite nearly a decade of development, the documentation surrounding PPAFM has been relatively scarce, leaving potential users largely unaware of its recent features, such as GPU acceleration, real-time Graphical User Interface (GUI), capability to conduct Kelvin Probe Force Microscopy (KPFM) simulations, and most importantly, implementations of advanced models of electrostatic and Pauli repulsion interactions based on ab initio calculated densities and potentials.
-Therefore, in this article, we aim to present the full spectrum of capabilities offered by the latest release of PPAFM and present it as a comprehensive toolbox for high-throughput simulations, encompassing not only high-resolution microscopy AFM but also STM, KPFM, IETS, and other related SPM techniques.
-The latest version of PPAFM provides an improved user interface and integration with various platforms.
-The installation process of PPAFM has become more streamlined.
-Last but not least, PPAFM is now accompanied by enhanced documentation.
-We believe that this enhancement will open the field of AFM simulation towards new users and new applications in molecular design, materials science, and surface science.
+However, despite nearly a decade of development, the documentation of \texttt{ppafm} has been relatively scarce, leaving potential users largely unaware of all its features and its recent development.
+Therefore, in this article, we aim to present the full spectrum of capabilities offered by the latest release of \texttt{ppafm} and present it as a comprehensive toolbox for high-throughput simulations, encompassing not only high-resolution microscopy AFM but also STM, KPFM, IETS, and other related SPM techniques: Section~\ref{s_ncafm} describes the theoretical background of the Probe Particle Model \cite{Hapala2014_PPM} including systematic comparison of all implemented levels of theory for tip-sample interaction in order of increasing accuracy, which is missing in previous publications.
+There we also describe a newly implemented \textit{full density-based model} (FDBM) \cite{Ellner2016_CO} providing substantially increased accuracy.
+Section~\ref{s_others} discusses models for the simulation of other SPM techniques such as STM, IETS and recently added KPFM, which builds on top of the AFM model.
+Section~\ref{s_use} describes the code from the user's perspective, with the emphasis on recently simplified installation through Python Package Index (PyPI) and real-time Graphical User Interface (GUI), allowing for a friendly introduction of new users into using \texttt{ppafm}.
+The technical details concerning the implementation of the method are provided in section~\ref{s_implementation}, showing the acceleration gained by smart numerical implementation, and recent parallelization on both CPU and GPU allowing for speed-up by several orders of magnitude.
+Last but not least, \texttt{ppafm} is now accompanied by enhanced documentation.
+We believe that these enhancements will open the field of AFM simulation towards new users and new applications in molecular design, materials science, and surface science.

-The paper is organized as follows.
-Section~\ref{s_ncafm} describes the theoretical background of the PPAFM model in general as well as implemented models of tip-sample interaction in order of increasing accuracy.
-Section~\ref{s_others} discusses implemented models for the simulation of other SPM techniques such as STM, IETS and KPFM, which builds on top of the AFM model.
-Section~\ref{s_use} describes the code from the user's perspective.
-The technical details concerning the implementation of the method are provided in section~\ref{s_implementation}.
-Finally, the conclusion is given in section~\ref{s_conclusion}.